-- Consult general practitioners, specialists (gynaecologists) and psychologists. - Enjoy 100% coverage of costs (no upfront fees to pay on presentation of their student card, Vitale (healthcare) card and evidence of extra medical insurance) - Access a treatment pathway adapted to their specific needs (need for medical advice, psychological support, guidance with finding the right help, links with social workers, etc.)
+- Consult general practitioners, specialists (gynaecologists) psychologists and psychiatrists. - Enjoy 100% coverage of costs (no upfront fees to pay on presentation of their student card, Vitale (healthcare) card and evidence of extra medical insurance). - Access a treatment pathway adapted to their specific needs (need for medical advice, psychological support, guidance with finding the right help, links with social workers, etc.).